DeadBreach/Evilginx-Mastery/README.md

 I found this new course for Phishing Attacks with Evilginx3.
 Thought I would share.
-It comes with many phishlets too.

 [Evilginx Phishing Pro Course](https://www.simplerhacking.com/)